Glossitis in Children: Care Instructions

 How can you care for your child at home?

-• Floss your child's teeth every day.
-Have your child brush their teeth at least two times a day.
-Have your child clean their tongue at the same time.
+- Floss your child's teeth every day.
+Help your child brush their teeth at least two times a day.
+Help your child clean their tongue at the same time.

 When should you call for help?